Background information on the Edelstam Prize Laureate 2024: Dawit Isaak

 Mr. Dawit Isaak, a Swedish-Eritrean citizen, has spent 23 years in prison without a trial in Eritrea, together with his Eritrean colleagues Seyoum Tsehaye, Temesgen Ghebreyesus and Amanuel Asrat.
+They are the longest-detained journalists in the world.

 Mr. Dawit Isaak was born on the 27th of October 1964 in Asmara in Eritrea, at the time occupied by Ethiopia.
 Eritrea, located in the Horn of Africa, had at the time fought a decades-long war of independence from Ethiopia.